 - 2 tbsp Cocoa/Cacao powder

 - 2 tbsp Nuts or seeds like Hazelnuts or Coconut

-- Soak the quinoa the night before, then drain and rinse.
+- Soak the quinoa for an hour or at least 10 mins, then drain and rinse.

 - Soak the chia while adding everything for the banana bread into a blender then add the chia last.

 - Blend smooth all the ingredient for the banana bread and pour into a greaseproof paper-lined tin.

 - Bake for an hour at 190C / 375F until a toothpick comes out mostly clean.

 - Leave to cool and firm while you make the icing.
 It will firm up as it cools.

 - Mash two bananas with 2 tbsp of cacao powder.

 - Spread the icing on the cooled quinoa banana bread and top with chopped nuts or seed.